SamedBayer/document-updater/README.md

 It solves the problem with the following steps:

-    1-) Load scraped data
+    1-) Load scraped data.
-    2-) Use each line as a seperate chunk
+    2-) Treat each line as a seperate chunk
-    3-) Use the content of the line to generate embeddings with free Hugging Face model 4-) Store them as vector database with Annoy
+    3-) Generate embeddings for each line using a free Hugging Face model.
+    4-) Store embeddings in an Annoy vector store library.
-    5-) Query vector store with given query
+    5-) Query the vector store using the specified query.
-    6-) Take most similar 50 pages
+    6-) Retrieve the 50 most similar pages.
-    7-) Update them with generic Prompt template with OpenAI GPT-3.5-turbo model if similarity socore is below the threshold 8-) Print the previous page content and the updated page content 9-) Check the Edit Distance between old and updated content 10-) Check the semantic Embedding Similarities between the old content and the updated content with the given natural language query 11-) Write the updated content in another JSONL file.
+    7-) Update the pages using a generic prompt template with the OpenAI GPT-3.5-turbo model if the similarity score is below the threshold.
+    8-) Print the content of the page before and after updates.
+    9-) Evaluate the edit distance between the original and updated content.
+    10-) Assess the semantic embedding similarities between the old and updated content relative to the query.
+    11-) Write the updated content into another JSONL file.

 ## Improvements: